Lincoln man accused of killing his wife with Alzheimer's disease dies in hospital

-An 81-year-old Lincoln man accused of first-degree murder for shooting his wife who was suffering from advanced Alzheimer's disease died Thursday in a Lincoln hospital.
+An 81-year-old Lincoln man accused of first-degree murder for shooting his wife who was suffering from advanced Alzheimer's disease died Thursday at a Lincoln hospital.

-"While the cause of death has yet to be determined, Mr. Kotopka was being treated for a chronic medical condition," according to a press release from the jail.
+"While the cause of death has yet to be determined, Mr. Kotopka was being treated for a chronic medical condition," according to a news release from the jail.

 As is the case whenever an inmate dies in custody, a grand jury will conduct an investigation.